wp-plugins/photocart-link/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.4 =
-= 1.3 =
+*Added a quicktag button to the TEXT editor to make setting shortcode attributes easier = 1.3 =
 *Added a TINYMCE button to the WYSIWYG editor to make setting shortcode attributes easier = 1.2 =